gsgall/NCSU_Undergraduate_Projects/README.md

 This repository is a collection of the projects and other misc. computational work completed during the completion of my major in Nuclear Engineering and minor in Computer Programming.
 # SULI Summer Internship Project (python)
 - Implementation of a Multilayer Perception Deep Neural Network to solve an inverse problem to extend the capabilities of Eddy Current Flow Meters.
-- Jounral Publication in Measure Science and Technology for the work currently under review
+- Journal Publication in Measure Science and Technology for the work currently under review
 # Courses Featured
 - CSC 217: Software Development Fundamentals Lab (Java)
   - Lab Work: A course registration system.